callnow

 Net increase in cash and cash equivalents$141,000

-Cash and cash equivalents at beginning of year$60,000
+Cash and cash equivalents at the beginning of the year$60,000

 Limitations of Cash Flow Statement

-Few limitations of cash flow statement is mentioned below:
+A few limitations of the cash flow statement are mentioned below:

-• Income statements and cash flow statements are not the same thing.
+• Income statements and cash flow statements are different.
 Cash and non-cash items are both included in an income statement.
 Therefore, a cash fund does not equal the company’s net income.

 • The fund flow statement provides a more comprehensive view than the cash flow statement because it encompasses a wider definition of working capital funds.

-• Only cash inflow and outflow are displayed on a cash flow statement.
+• A cash flow statement displays only cash inflow and outflow.
 However, the statement’s cash balance may not accurately reflect the company’s true level of liquidity.

 • Making a cash flow statement is merely an analysis done after the fact.
-There is no cash forecast for the future using this strategy.
+This strategy does not provide a cash forecast for the future.

 • The balance sheet serves as the foundation for the cash flow statement’s correctness.
 The cash flow statement is inaccurate if the balance sheet is as well.